- Parents often worry unnecessarily!

 Some countries produce infant formulas that include probiotics.
 (You will find the formula label is clearly marked if it contains probiotics).
 You can also purchase bifidobacteria from health food stores, which can be added to regular infant formula.
 Discuss this with your healthcare provider before starting your baby on probiotics.

-Laxatives are ONLY necessary if 'natural remedies' have failed OR where constipation is severe.
-Although many different types of laxatives can be purchases over-the-counter, most laxatives are NOT suitable for babies and small children.
-If you feel your baby needs a laxative to relieve his constipation, we recommend you consult with your baby's doctor about a SUITABLE treatment.
+Laxatives are only necessary if 'natural remedies' have failed or where constipation is severe.
+Although many different types of laxatives can be purchases over-the-counter, most laxatives are not suitable for babies and small children.
+If you feel your baby needs a laxative to relieve his constipation, we recommend you consult with your baby's doctor about a suitable treatment.

 Different laxatives work in different ways